achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/index.md

 * [The OData Implementation](odata.md)
 * [The GraphQL Implementation](graphql.md)

 If you haven't decided, try both!
-Start with [the OData implementation](odata.md).
+Start with [the OData implementation](odata.md), but be aware that the final application will use [the GraphQL implementation](graphql.md).